ShadowDawg/ShadowCode/README.md

 # ShadowCode
-A collection of common data structures &amp; algorithms
+A collection of common data structures &amp; algorithms used for sports programming